aghmnl/e-commerce/README.md

 ### Testing

-If you want to run the tests done with Cypress you can run them using `npm test` **Notes**:
+If you want to run the tests done with Cypress you can run going to **client** folder and using the command `npm test`

+#### Notes

--  all the tests were checked used Chrome.
+-  all the tests were checked using Chrome.
 -  the text of the e-commerce is Spanish but the tests were written in English

 # Henry